Regional lockout: Samsung devices

-Changes for 2017

-Samsung has changed the region locking policy completely since it was first introduced in 2013.
-Previously, the CSC was generally decided based on which region the phone was meant for, and it could be changed by user input.
-The SIM card now plays a central role in deciding what CSC is active.

 South Korea, US, Canada, and China

 If the phone/tablet was purchased in any of these countries and the SIM card is from a different region, they cannot be used together.
-Although the restriction can be removed after using a local SIM card to make a call for at least 5 minutes, it only removes the restrictions for that particular country.
+Although the restriction can be removed after using a local SIM card to make a call for at least five minutes, it only removes the restrictions for that particular country.
 Furthermore, the device may not work properly in some circumstances, such as Samsung Pay.
 An unlocked device purchased in these above markets can only work on other service providers within the same market where the device was purchased from, and so on, despite having the bands to work on other networks.
 For example, if one buys an XAA/OYM device in the United States but one is now living in China and using a Chinese SIM, the active CSC will not be changed to CHC/OYM, because the firmware does not include CHC in the multi-CSC file.
 As a result, the new SIM card cannot be used in a device made for another market.